hermann2/Navit-xml-Enhancement/README.md

 * *E - Layout street`_`day and street`_`night*
 * *F - Layout snow*
 ### Installation:
-Path in Device Memory --> Folder navit; Add Sub Folder: maske, poi and txt;
-Copy the files in the github to the respective folders in the device.
-Folder navit(all *.xml), Folder navit/maske-maske.png, Folder navit/poi-poi.png, Folder navit/txt-`*`.txt
-Path in SDcard to Map --> Folder navit
+Path Phone: Android/data/org.navitprojekt.navit/files/navit.xml also all other *.xml and create the three folder:  - maske - poi - txt -
+The empty folders can be filled with Icons are in folder - src - in Github enclosed or replaced with your own icons.

+You can in the device click bottom right on compass and download a Map.
+Your own map (OSM) copy into the FOLDER /files
-If the map is in the device memory then change in Navit.xml the Path under
+Change in Navit.xml the Path under

 	<mapset>
 	map type="textfile" active="yes" data="$NAVIT_USER_DATADIR/Your_Map_Name.bin"
 	..........
 	</mapset>
-and you can in the device click bottom right on compass and download a Map.

 To open the **GUI-Menu** click bottom right on the gear.
 A small user Manual can be found in the Folder **ROUTE-DATA/Manual** (sorry, only spoken in German).